docs

 | Card processing | Bring any processor with a BAA - Medi does not take a processing cut |

 The trade-off is that Medi does not include an EHR, scheduling, telehealth, or patient engagement.
-Those features are not missing by oversight.
-The platform is built for billing companies whose clients already have an EHR or do not need one from the billing company.
+That is by design: the platform is built for billing companies whose clients already have an EHR or do not need one from the billing company.
 If your clients expect clinical workflow software alongside billing, Medi is not the right fit.
 If they want a billing service that runs on a billing-company-first system with transparent costs, the comparison is favorable at nearly any provider count.

 Full pricing detail and the Medi fee structure.
 Book a walkthrough of the platform.